toxuin/PVPGear/README.md

 Items are fully configurable through config so you can make any item to hit foes like thousand swords (or harder!).

+Current plugin state: beta.
+I haven't throughly tested this on productions server so use at your own risk.

 ## Configuration ##

 Open config.yml and edit values.
 That's just that simple.